Eggbask/alzheimer-classifier-project/README.md

 # Alzheimer's Detection through MRI Classification

-This project is a web application that allows the user to upload a top-down MRI scan and receive a prediction of whether their scan shows early sign of Alzheimers.
+This project is a web application that allows the user to upload a top-down MRI scan and receive a prediction of whether their scan shows early signs of Alzheimers.
 It consists of a FastAPI backend server running a trained Pytorch CNN model and a Next.js web app for user interaction.

 ## Dependencies